Inverse cascades of kinetic energy and thermal variance in three-dimensional horizontally extended turbulent convection: Inverse cascade breakdown for weak rotation.

-Linear stability predicts for the non-rotating system at hand a critical wave number $k_{c} = 0$ at the onset of convection \cite{Hurle1967}.
+Linear stability predicts for the non-rotating layer with Neumann conditions an onset of convection at a critical Rayleigh number $\Ra_c=120$ and a critical wave number $k_{c} = 0$ \cite{Hurle1967}.
 Interestingly, this wave number moves off zero once the rotation rate is sufficiently large \cite{Dowling1988,Takehiro2002}.
-For ${\rm Pr}\ge 0.67$ and a critical Taylor number $\Ta_c=180.15$, the authors in refs. \cite{Dowling1988,Takehiro2002} find $k_c>0$.
+For ${\rm Pr}\ge 0.67$ and a critical Taylor number $\Ta_c=180.15$, the authors in \cite{Dowling1988,Takehiro2002} find $k_c>0$.
 The critical Taylor number translates via $\Ta=\Ra/(\Pr \Ro^2)$ to Rossby number thresholds of $\Ro\gtrsim 34$ and $\Ro\gtrsim 148$ for the series R2 and R3, respectively, beyond which the supergranules would continue to grow in an infinitely extended domain.
 The extrapolation of our data in Fig. \ref{fig:6} to these thresholds would lead to aspect ratios which cannot be studied with our computational capabilities.
 Thus we cannot investigate possible implications of this threshold for the turbulent regime.